OpenInternet/Infuse/content/learning-path/2/module-11.ar.md

 {{% resource title="Erase your Mac and reset it to factory settings" languages="English" cost="Free" description="Guide on how to completely wipe a macOS device to remove malware or malicious profiles." url="https://support.apple.com/en-ug/102664" %}}

 {{% resource title="Objective-See Tools" languages="English" cost="Free" description="Collection of security tools for macOS developed by a reputable security researcher, used for detecting malware." url="https://objective-see.org/tools.html" %}}

-## Skill Check

-Build either a flowchart or a checklist which could assist you in removing malware from a device and ensuring that you do not miss any steps.
-Discuss this flowchart or checklist with a peer or mentor to make sure that it’s accurate and you didn’t miss anything.

-Write a brief paragraph explaining in what situations you would recommend that persons who were targeted by a successful malware infection change passwords to their main accounts (email, iCloud, social media, work) afterwards and how you would explain this to a person you are supporting.
-Run this paragraph by a peer or mentor who will check if your explanation is accurate.